Christian-Kammerath/AiDoctor/README.md

    The plan is to structure everything in a modular way so that, based on the API, anyone can build and reuse their own tools and components.
    The entire project is still in a very early stage and is currently in a phase of experimentation and exploration.

+## Next goals
+   1. implementation of optional https usage
+   2. creation of automated unit tests
+   3. storage, transfer and revision of the JWT tokens.
+   4. expansion of Docker implementation

 ## parameter
    --mode backend : Server only